SLOTH: Lightweight Detection and Localization of On-Chip Fail-Slow Failures for DNN Accelerators: Background

 \subsection{Hardware Failures}

-In many-core systems, hardware components are subject to a wide range of failures, which may manifest in different ways but invariably influence normal program execution.
-Based on this behavior, common hardware failures can be broadly classified into two categories: fail-slow and fail-stop\cite{gunawi2018fail,panda2019iaso}.
+In spatial DNN accelerators, hardware components are subject to a wide range of failures that invariably degrade inference performance.
+Based on their behavioral characteristics, common hardware failures are classified into two categories: fail-slow and fail-stop\cite{gunawi2018fail,panda2019iaso}.
+The causes of fail-slow are complex, spatially non-uniform, and span multiple layers of the system.

-For cores, bit flips can alter register values, leading to incorrect computation results or even program crashes \cite{sastry2009mswat,he2023understanding}, which are characteristic of fail-stop failures.
-In contrast, performance variations caused by internal resource contention, workload imbalance, or hardware aging typically degrade overall performance \cite{tang2018vsensor,zheng2022vapro}, and are categorized as fail-slow failures.
-For memory, permanent physical defects as well as software bugs or mismanagement can trigger system crashes, thus are fail-stop failures.
-Meanwhile, memory leaks or buffer overflows could consume significant system resources, causing response delays and performance degradation, which belong to fail-slow failures\cite{lu2022nvme,xu2025fail}.
-For NoC, transient bandwidth reductions on links or low router port utilization can decrease overall throughput and prolong program execution time\cite{chang2011design,tsoutsouras2017softrm}, both of which are fail-slow failures.
-In contrast, routing-induced deadlocks can completely stall communication, making them fail-stop failures\cite{taheri2022deft}.
+\textbf{Core-level Failures.} For cores, severe bit flips that alter register values or permanent structural defects typically lead to program crashes \cite{sastry2009mswat,he2023understanding}, which are characteristic of fail-stop failures.
+Conversely, core-level fail-slow failures arise primarily from physical degradation and thermal stress, exhibiting strong spatial variance across the chip.
+First, device-level aging \cite{bhardwaj2012towards, haghbayan2020thermal, wang2019optimized}, such as Negative Bias Temperature Instability (NBTI), causes cores to age at different rates depending on their workload history, increasing path delays by 10\% to 40\% \cite{agarwal2007circuit}.
+Second, sustained high-utilization workloads generate localized thermal hotspots \cite{lin2017thermal,shukla2019overview}.
+Thermal throttling at these specific regions (e.g., exceeding 80°C in 3D-stacked chips) can degrade local core performance by 24\% to 52\% \cite{pandey20243d}.
+Over time, these spatially localized slowdowns accumulate, turning individual cores into performance bottlenecks \cite{tang2018vsensor,zheng2022vapro}.

+\textbf{Interconnect and Memory Failures.} Beyond cores, the on-chip data delivery infrastructure is also vulnerable.
+For memory, while permanent physical defects cause immediate crashes, extreme temperatures or buffer contention can trigger protective states that temporarily restrict effective memory bandwidth \cite{lin2017thermal, lu2022nvme}, leading to fail-slow failures.
+More critically for spatial architectures, the NoC routinely suffers from transient fail-slow degradation.
+While routing-induced deadlocks halt communication outright (fail-stop) \cite{taheri2022deft}, the spatial mapping of DNNs often forces cores to compete heavily for NoC routing resources.
+This shared resource contention, coupled with localized voltage droops, can severely diminish link bandwidth and prolong multi-hop transmission times \cite{chang2011design,tsoutsouras2017softrm}.

 In this paper, we focus on detecting {fail-slow} failures caused by core-level performance variance and link-level bandwidth degradation—both of which are prevalent and, more importantly, can propagate along communication and execution dependencies, leading to system slowdowns.